NEWLY ARRIVED PROGRAM

-The direct casework is delivered 2 days a week via face to face and telephone contact with clients experiencing difficulty and provides those in need with:
+The direct casework is delivered via face to face and telephone contact with clients experiencing difficulty and provides those in need with:

 - effective generalist casework service

 - information and referral to increase clients’ access to information and services

 - crisis intervention to clients experiencing settlement related distress or problems

 - client support on a range of settlement issues including housing issues, health and mental health issues, financial support and other material relief, migration issues, family and relationship issues, education, training and employment, language assistance

 - referral to PRONIA Greek migration information and referral service and Greek legal information and referral service and provision of follow up support where needed

 - short term counselling and referral to PRONIA Family & Relationship service and other counselling support services